gggliuye/VIO/docs/ServerLocalization/Methods.rst

  at every location, while with normal sift you get a SIFT descriptions at the locations determined by Lowe's algorithm. **RootSIFT**: L1 normalize the SIFT vector, then take square root of each element (for more, see `Arandjelovic and Zisserman, 2012 paper <https://www.robots.ox.ac.uk/~vgg/publications/2012/Arandjelovic12/arandjelovic12.pdf>`_).
+Then, compare RootSIFT descriptors using Euclidean distance is equivalent to using the Hellinger kernel to compare the orignal SIFT vectors
+(it is benefit to use Hellinger kernel to compare histogram distance) .

 **Image Retrive** : NetVLAD.
 Will evaluate the top-10 matched images.